-UW’s underwhelming season continues with Buffaloes’ trampling of Huskies in 20-14 loss at Colorado
+Huskies trampled by Buffaloes as UW’s underwhelming season continues

 With 2:40 left in the third quarter, on the Washington 2-yard line, Montez took a snap, tripped on his own feet and began to fall backwards.
 No matter.
 He completed a pitch to Alex Fontenot anyway, and the 195-pound sophomore dived into the end zone for yet another score.

 After both touchdowns, the scoring player lifted both hands in the air, showcasing an apparent shrug, a la Michael Jordan after sinking six three-pointers in the first half of an NBA Finals game.
-Maybe, even for the Buffalo, it was hard to believe.
+Maybe, even for the Buffaloes, it was hard to believe.

 But it’s worth noting that UW’s offense did rebound — for a while.
 The Huskies started the second half with back-to-back touchdown drives, gaining 150 yards on 27 plays.
 Midway through the third quarter, redshirt freshman running back Richard Newton barreled into the end zone for a 1-yard score.
 With 12:35 left in the fourth, Eason found tight end Cade Otton up the seam from 15 yards out for his second score of the season.